The Avengers (1950 film)

 The Avengers is a 1950 American swashbuckler film and adventure film directed by John H. Auer and starring John Carroll, Fernando Lamas, and Adele Mara.
 The picture was shot on location in Argentina.

-Premise
+Plot

 In 17th-century colonial Argentina, while trying to find his father's murderer, the adventurer Francisco Suarez is confronted with Colonel Luis Corral, who tries to usurp the Governor's seat.
 The Colonel is supposed to marry Maria Moreno, with whom Suarez falls in love.